Delicious desserts from the decade you were born

 1950s: peach cobbler

-Although this dessert of baked fruit topped with biscuit dough has been around for centuries, it came to be associated with the Deep South in the 1950s.
-This was the decade that adverts for tinned peaches were everywhere and the Georgia Peach Council declared 13 April to be National Peach Cobbler Day, to further promote the fruit.
+Although this dessert of baked fruit topped with biscuit dough has been around for centuries, it became particularly associated with the Deep South in the 1950s – a decade when advertisements for tinned peaches were everywhere, and the Georgia Peach Council declared April 13 as National Peach Cobbler Day.
+With its golden, buttery topping and sweet, juicy filling, peach cobbler quickly became a beloved Southern staple, appearing on countless family tables and at community gatherings throughout the region.

 1950s: pineapple upside-down cake

-Another dessert that existed previously but reached peak popularity in the 1950s was pineapple upside-down cake.
-The eye-catching creation was suggested by thousands of home cooks in response to a Hawaiian Pineapple recipe contest and Py-O-My released a cake mix that included tinned pineapple and cherries.
+Another dessert that had existed for some time but soared in popularity during the 1950s was pineapple upside-down cake.
+The eye-catching creation gained momentum after thousands of home cooks submitted their own versions in response to a Hawaiian pineapple recipe contest.
+Capitalizing on the trend, Py-O-My released a convenient cake mix featuring tinned pineapple and cherries, making it easy for families to recreate the sweet treat at home.

 1950s: bananas Foster